An Empirical Study into Annotator Agreement, Ground Truth Estimation, and Algorithm Evaluation: Methodology

 \subsection{Data}

 The data used in each of the case studies can be modelled as an image, $I : \{0,1,\dots,X-1\}\times\{0,1,\dots,Y-1\} \mapsto \mathbb{R}$ where $X$ is the image's width and $Y$ its height.

-For each study, $N$ annotators have provided manual markings containing the locations of the objects that are of importance to the study.
-The case studies are binary detection problems therefore each annotator marks each image pixel to indicate the presence of the object under study (therefore each annotation has the value one where the annotator perceives the object to exist and zero otherwise).
-The result of this is $N$ binary maps describing the location of the objects according to each annotator.
+For each study $N$ annotators have provided manual markings containing the locations of the foreground target specific to each study.
+All case studies are binary detection problems and each annotation has the value one where the annotator perceived the feature-of-interest to exist and zero otherwise.
+The result of this process is are $N$ binary maps describing the location of the features-of-interest according to each annotator.
 As such, each annotator's output is modelled as a function $M_n : \{0,1,\dots,X-1\}\times\{0,1,\dots,Y-1\} \mapsto \{0,1\}$, where $0$ and $1$ represent the absence and presence of the object respectively and $n = 1,\dots, N$.